matt-s-gibbs/swtools/cran-comments.md

 ## Win-builder devel and release

 Staus: OK
-One NOTE:

->* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Matt Gibbs <gibbs.ms@gmail.com>'

 ## Local Windows 10

-0 errors ✔ | 0 warnings ✔ | 1 notes
+0 errors ✔ | 0 warnings ✔ | 1  note

 >Namespace in Imports field not imported from: ‘prettymapr’ All declared Imports should be used.